 The Benjamin M. Statler College of Engineering and Mineral Resources at West Virginia University is home to hundreds of diverse, cutting-edge, and innovative individuals.
-The college needed a way to inform curious potential students about the education they would receive at Statler to could feature on their website landing page.
+They needed a way to inform potential incoming students about the college on their website.
+It was paramount that the delivery of this information was exciting, inviting, and modern without feeling disingenuous to younger audiences.

 A floating laptop that reads "R1 Status: Highest Research Classification in the Country", surrounded by hex codes and swatches for WVU Blue, Gold, Safety Blue, Canary, Star City Blue, and Sunset.
 Fonts listed are Config Variable Light and Bold, Helvetical Neue LT Pro Black Condensed.
 Two color variations of the "Let's Go!"
 WVU logo under graphics of location markers, a magnifying glass, a home with a heart and a flying WV, the outline of WV state, and topography and slashed patterns.

-I had to determine the key points to deliver to our potential students, mainly that being a part of Statler isn't JUST about being an engineer.
+Being a part of Statler isn't just about being an engineer.
 The college is home to innovators, experts in research, and international champions.
 I began by writing a script for the video, then I started splicing photographs, video interviews with students, and B-roll I took from various photo shoots together.
-Later I also recorded the voice-over and paired it with audio.
+I also recorded the voice-over and paired it with audio that I cut and remixed.

 Images of students, one boy looking under a robotic arm and another smiling while wearing Statler College merch outside.
 On a screencap of a student interview in front of a blue backdrop with a graphic that says "Welcome Home", a snippet of text reads: (This wall graphic is also in my portfolio!)